Melanie Moore (basketball): Michigan

+On March 30, 2023, Moore returned to Michigan as an assistant coach.

 Xavier

-On April 5, 2019, Moore was named head coach of the Xavier Women's Basketball program.
+On April 5, 2019, Moore was named head coach at Xavier.
 She replaced Brian Neal who stepped down as head coach of the program at the end of the 2018–19 season.

 Personal life

 Moore is married to her husband Joe, they have two children, Tristin and Ayla.